quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 * The first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
-Once it has been removed on all server instances, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
+Once it has been removed on all server instances, operators wait for at least one MSL to allow any in-flight Version Negotiation packets to arrive.

-* Then, the second step is to progressively remove the version from Negotiated Versions on all server instances.
-Once complete, operators wait for at least another minute.
+* Then, the second step is to progressively remove the version from Offered Versions on all server instances.
+Once complete, operators wait for at least another MSL.

 * Finally, the third step is to progressively remove support for the version from all server instances.
-That step updates the Supported Versions.
+That step updates the Acceptable Versions.

 Note that this opens connections to version downgrades (but only for